New taxes on internet sales shouldn’t replace shopping local, Johnson City leaders say

 JOHNSON CITY, Tenn.
-(WJHL)- For Johnson City Mayor Jenny Brock, the vacant Toys R Us on North Roan Street is a harsh reminder of the changing retail environment.
+(WJHL) – For Johnson City Mayor Jenny Brock, the vacant Toys R Us building on North Roan Street is a harsh reminder of the changing retail environment.

 “I look at Toys R Us as kind of the poster child for what’s happening,” she said.
 “The more we do shop online, the more our local stores are going to be impacted.”